tryscer/flock/flock-music.md

 ​​	“And how did you come to this conclusion?”
 Eddie says.
 ​	“Well,” I say.
 “I got this matchbook.”
 ​	A hand shoots between the blankets.
 “Show me.”
-​	I give Eddie the Buzz Cigarettes matchbook. ==description== Eddie pulls the blankets away and sits down underneath us.
+​	I give Eddie the Buzz Cigarettes matchbook.
+Eddie pulls the blankets away and sits down underneath us.
 Cindy shrieks.
 ​	“Sorry, sorry, sorry, lady,” says Eddie.
 He unfolds the matchbook and looks at the writing inside. ”Alice,” he says, “do you know what it means?”
 ​	“I know what it means,” I say.
 “It means other people will be having fun while we’ll be at home, crying.”
 ​	Eddie looks at me, then at Barry.
 “You!” he says.
 “Why?”